Marshfield girls beat Tillamook for fifth place at tourney

 The defense was key all day as Marshfield held Tillamook in single digits each quarter as the Cheesmakers scored their second fewest points of the season.

 “We’re like, oh, we can’t make it easy for them.
-We’ve got to go at them from the first quarter,” said Charlie Dea who, in addition to her defense, hit three 3-pointers on the day.
+We’ve got to go at them from the first quarter,” said Charlie Dea who, in addition to her defense, hit three 3-pointers.

 You have free articles remaining.